 Do you want to be part of this great collective achievement?
 All events can be found on our events map.
 To find out about the kind of activities which took place in your area last year, for inspiration, you can look at past events.
 If you're interested in organising your own event, read further to get some useful tips on how to organise successful tree planting activities and don't forget to register your event, so that other people can come and join you!

-Each year we produce a poster that event organisers can download to advertise their own events by downloading the 2013 National Tree Week poster for free.
+Each year we produce a poster that event organisers can download to advertise their own National Tree Week events.
 Use it on its own, or insert it into your own local poster that includes the time and place or a contact number, and put it up on local notice boards.
 Use it as many times as you like - it's free.
 The poster and press release for National Tree Week 2013 can be downloaded below.